How to send parsed email data to webhooks

 A webhook is used by application developers and programmers to exchange data between applications and servers.
 In technical terms, a webhook is an HTTP callback.
 It is an HTTP POST that gets triggered when something happens.
 You can view webhooks as a simple event-notification via HTTP POST.

 In Parseur a webhook can be triggered when a new document is received and over various types of events.
 Parseur sends the data extracted text formatted as JSON.

 Parseur is free to use for a reasonably low amount of documents to process.
-If you don’t have one already, let’s go ahead and create an account by clicking on the button below:
+If you don’t have one already, let’s go ahead and create an account.

 After registration, Parseur asks you to create your first mailbox and setup your templates.

 Open the "create webhook" page

 - Go to the Export section (on the let menu)